Community Modding

 %DATA%/Resources), so it will look for the additional resources under the build directory.

 When the feature is enabled, an "EXTERNAL SCRIPTS" button will appear in the title menu; it will open external scripts browser.
 While in editor the browser will also list naninovel scripts from the project assets.

-External Loader loader configuration controls how the external scripts (accessible under external scripts browser) are loaded, while
+External Loader configuration controls which scripts to show under the external scripts browser, while

-Loader configures loading of the project built-in scripts; external loader has Local provider set by default, so it will only look for the scripts under the game build directory.
-For other resource types (backgrounds, characters, etc) you have to manually setup local providers in the corresponding configuration menus to allow players adding them.
-Find more about how the resource providers work and how to setup them in the resource providers guide.
+Loader configures loading of the actual script resources.
+External loader has Local provider set by default, so it will only look for the scripts under the game build directory; for other resource types (backgrounds, characters, etc) you have to manually setup local providers in the corresponding configuration menus to allow players adding them.
+Find more about how the resource providers work and how to set up them in the resource providers guide.

 To add external resources to the build, drop them to sub-folders under game's